 Do you know that an increasing number of function bands are now performing to backing tracks?
 That is, they play their instruments over pre-recorded music to convince the audience that the band sound ‘fuller’?
 “Nothing wrong with that, many successful and famous acts do it”, I hear you say!

 In my experience at least, bands aren’t always upfront with clients about this matter.
-If they are, and you make the informed decision based on that knowledge – I can’t see how anyone could possibly ever have a problem.
+If they are, and you make the informed decision based on that prior knowledge – I can’t see how anyone could possibly ever have a problem.
 But surely it’s best to be armed with that knowledge in the first place, right?

 If you’re still with me (sorry for the long post!), there’s one final thing I’d like to discuss before I put down my virtual pen… and that’s a band’s line-up.
 Or should I say increasingly, a band’s lineups…